Attachment Full Size Full Wp Image 740

 Attachment Large Size Large Wp Post Image

 Opioids can lead even those who have never used illegal drugs to develop addictions.
 Therefore, preventing addiction to drugs starts with doctors regulating the use of these opioids.
 However, they also must encourage their patients with signs of opioid addiction to get help as soon as possible.
-If you or a woman you love is battling an opioid addiction, please contact The Willows at Red Oak today at 855.773.0614.
+If you or a woman you love is battling an opioid addiction, please call The Willows at Red Oak Recovery® today at 828.518.6941 for more about the most addictive opioids or opioid addiction treatment.

 Most drugs in the opioid class, including legal pain-relieving prescriptions, are highly addictive.
 Examples of such medications include: